 They are open to the public and admission is free to members, with a suggested donation for non-members.
 No one is turned away for lack of funds.
-The meetings begin with Club business at 7:00pm, followed by a featured speaker at 7:30pm (see info on this month's speaker below).
+The meetings begin with Club business, followed by a featured speaker.
+(See start time and info on this month's speaker below).

 Fireside meetings are for civic engagement, a good way to see the club and get to know the members.
 Club members, our neighbors, and the general public are encouraged to attend.

 Due to COVID19 SIP for the foreseeable future our Fireside Meetings will be held via ZOOM.